spatie/once/README.md

 }
 ```

 Now that we're certain `once` is called within an instance of a class we're going to calculate a `hash` of the backtrace.
-This hash will be unique per function `once` was called in an the values of the arguments that function receives.
+This hash will be unique per function `once` was called in and the values of the arguments that function receives.

 ```php
 $hash = $backtrace->getArgumentHash();